deuxfleurs-org/garage/doc/Internals.md

+**WARNING: this documentation is more a "design draft", which was written before Garage's actual implementation.
+The general principle is similar but details have not yet been updated.**

 #### Modules

 - `membership/`: configuration, membership management (gossip of node's presence and status), ring generation --> what about Serf (used by Consul/Nomad) : https://www.serf.io/?
 Seems a huge library with many features so maybe overkill/hard to integrate